Cirrus-Minor/witchblast/readme.txt

 Thanks to

 Billx (who suggested me the title "Witch Blast")
-Ruth (for the english corrections)
-Mika Attila (for his contribution concerning the Linux version) Geheim (for the German translation)
+Mika Attila (for his contribution concerning the Linux version) Ruth (for the english corrections)
+Geheim (for the German translation)
+Achpile (for the Russian version and his help in the code) AFS (for the Spanish translation)

 Changes
 -------
+Next release
+- ADD New monsters (snakes)
+- ADD New items (spell orbs)
+- ADD Poison
+- ADD Spells
+- ADD Translations: Spanish and Russian
+- ADD New art for bats
+- FIX Texts are now in UTF-8

 v0.3.3
 - ADD German version